nyintosh/drive-ce/README.md

 ## Description

-DRIVE-CE is a simplified clone of Google Drive, created with Next.js, TypeScript, Convex, and Clerk.
+A simplified version of Google Drive, created with Next.js, TypeScript, Convex, and Clerk.
 It aims to replicate the core features of Google Drive in a straightforward manner.

 ## Features